nettrogenium/cpp/README.md

 # cpp
-ey, nett here

-welcome to my repo dud, feel yourself at home
+welcome to my repo, feel yourself at home.